 Transit Feasibility Study

-With a population of 70,000 and an expected ultimate population of about 140,000, the Town has decided now is the time to explore the possibility of future transit services for the community.
+With a population of over 70,000 and an expected ultimate population of about 140,000, the Town has decided now is the time to explore the possibility of future transit services for the community.
 The goal of the current Castle Rock Transit Feasibility Study is to understand realistic options considering the Town’s finite revenue resources.

 In 2017, the Town updated the Transportation Master Plan (TMP) to identify transportation improvements throughout the Town.
 However, it only included a brief look at the possibility of future transit service.